crane-hiromu/DroidKit/README.md

 **'Droid Inventor Kit'** is a kit to create a droid.

-In addition, the droid can be moved with simple programming from a smartphone.
+In addition, the droid can be operated with simple programming from a smartphone.

 However, there is a problem.